Jennifer Aniston & Reese Witherspoon Viciously Spar In ‘The Morning Show’ Trailer

 The Morning Show holds tight to a comedic plot line in which the pair play chat show hosts.
 Reluctantly, at least at first, Reese steps up when Jennifer’s co-host, Mitch Kessler (Steve Carell), is fired.

-His firing is announced at the top of the trailer, when Jennifer’s character announced his dismissal on the air.
+His firing is announced at the top of the trailer when Jennifer’s character announced his dismissal on the air.

 “I’m bringing you some sad and upsetting news, and while I don’t know the details of the allegations, my co-host and partner of 15 years was fired today.”

-Although the reasons aren’t specified, Steve’s character is said to have been modeled after real life disgraced NBC anchor Matt Lauer, according to Fox News.
+Although the reasons aren’t specified, Steve’s character is said to have been modeled after real-life disgraced NBC anchor Matt Lauer, according to Fox News.

 In any case, when news of Mitch’s demise hits his personal television screen, he utters, “She’s throwing me under the bus.”
-After that, he absolutely demolishes the the bearer of these bad tidings: his massive TV set.
+After that, he absolutely demolishes the bearer of these bad tidings — his massive TV set.

 At that point, back at the office, more drastic changes are afoot for the popular morning new program.